LearnersGuild/partners/guide/Operating-Model/GTD/homemd.md

 - **Voice Recorder** — People who are on the road a lot often find it useful to capture voice notes.
 These notes are later transcribed for processing.
 - **Digital Camera** — Taking a picture of something can be an efficient way to capture information.

+#### Other “Inboxes”
+ There are numerous ways in which we collect information and, in this modern technological era, many ways in which stuff comes into our lives.
+It’s important to identify all of the sources of incoming information so that you can ensure that these sources are processed regularly.
+Typical examples include:
+ - **Backpack/Briefcase**— Each of these is essentially an inbox.
+If it isn’t processed regularly then important opportunities could slip through the cracks.
+Especially if you’re a frequent traveller, it’s recommend that you carry a distinct folder that you deem your mobile inbox.
+ - **E-mail - ** — You likely have at least a couple of accounts and may receive a high volume of e- mail.
+Having a strategy to deal with e-mail is important and is a topic we’ll cover in the second part of the course.
+ - **Facebook**, Twitter, etc. — Social media has given others a range of new ways to get in touch with us.
+ - **Mailbox** —The volume of mail coming into physical mailboxes has diminished for many people in our technological era.
+But, it still important to have a strategy for dealing with incoming mail.
+ - **Text Message** — Text messages can provide a convenient alternative to phone calls and e- mails in some situations.
+They key is to have a strategy to manage this source of information without it becoming an unnecessary distraction.
+ - **Wallet/Purse** — You may accumulate important information (e.g. business cards) in your wallet or purse.
+Emptying these sources regularly will help ensure this input is dealt with in a timely manner.
+ - **Voicemail** — Voicemails can accumulate and can easily be forgotten.
+It is recommended that you establish a workflow for capturing voicemails.
+This could be as simple as writing down the information from the voicemail on a piece of paper that is added to your inbox.

 >“Probably in the last 72 hours, you and I have gotten more change producing and project creating and priority shifting inputs than our parents got in a month, some of them in a year” — David Allen